nlpsandbox/nlpsandbox.io/wiki/608450-SynapseEnvironment.md

 benchmarking NLP tools more enjoyable.
 When you submit a tool for evaluation, Synapse will ask if the submission is made on behalf of a User or a Team.
-Submitting as a Team offers more flexibility if you decide to invite team members to work with you in the future.
+Submitting as a Team offers more flexibility if you decide to invite team members to collaborate with you in the future.

 Head to your [Synapse Teams page] to create a new Team.
 If you are looking for Team members, checkout the page [NLP